brady-lamansky-gtt/readmetesting/README.md

 - Run ```securityNinja.py```

 ## Production

-This is an example of how you may give instructions on setting up your project on production.

 To get a production copy up and running follow these simple example steps:
 - Create necessary requirements by following the <a href="#requirements">Requirements</a>